Partido por la Victoria del Pueblo: Democratization

 Following Uruguay's transition to democracy, Cores oversaw the PVP's move into electoral politics.
+They joined the Broad Front (FA).
 In 1989, the PVP co-founded the Movement of Popular Participation (MPP), a left-wing electoral coalition within the Broad Front (FA) led by former Tupamaros leader José Mujica.
+During the 1990s, feminist activists of the PVP who had co-founded the Cotidiano Mujer distanced themselves from the FA, although some, including Constanza Moreira, remained involved as part of its feminist caucus.

 The Broad Front was divided by the 2009 Uruguayan referendum, with the PVP campaigning in favor, while others in the MPP opted to abstain.
 The referendum was ultimately rejected by a majority of voters, with observers citing the Broad Front's lack of a consistent position on it as a contributing factor.
 After Mujica took power, in October 2011, the PVP proposed a bill to lift obstacles to the punishment of human rights abuses under the dictatorship.
 It received the support of the Broad Front and was signed into law by the President.
 By the mid-2010s, the PVP made up between 2 and 3% of the Broad Front's membership, and in the 2014 Uruguayan general election, it gained 1 seat in the National Assembly.